kokoro-aya/simulatte/README.md

 ### Prerequisite

 Simulatte requires Java version of range 11 to 15.
-At the moment, since Kotlin is not compatible with Java 16, this version is not supported.
+You may upgrade the Kotlin version to use latest Java although I have not tested this yet.
+Ideally, Kotlin 1.9.20 supports Java version up to 21.
 According to your OS platform, you can use `choco`, `brew` or `apt-get` or other package manager to get the latest OpenJDK with `adoptopenjdk`.

 Every release is a single fat jar file, bundled with a full Kotlin/Ktor runtime.

 You could download the latest release of Simulatte in the [release](https://github.com/kokoro-aya/simulatte/releases) column of this repo.

 To use the server you may need to implement and setup your own client.
-However, you can download the [Postman](https://www.postman.com/downloads/) to launch requests and receive responses from the Simulatte server, for the debug purpose.
+However, you can download the [Hoppscotch](https://github.com/hoppscotch/hoppscotch) to launch requests and receive responses from the Simulatte server, for the debug purpose.
 By the way, you have to implement a feature to quit the server.

 ### Start Simulatte